Treatment of bladder cancer, by stage

 Because treatment is unlikely to cure these cancers, taking part in a clinical trial may offer you access to newer forms of treatment that might help you live longer or relieve symptoms.

 Treating bladder cancer that progresses or recurs

 If cancer continues to grow during treatment (progresses) or comes back (recurs), your treatment options will depend on where and how much the cancer has spread, what treatments you have already had, and on your health and desire for more treatment.
 It’s important that you understand the goal of any further treatment – if it’s to try to cure the cancer, to slow its growth, or to help relieve symptoms – as well as the likelihood of benefits and risks.

 For example, non-invasive bladder cancer often comes back in the bladder.
 The new cancer may be found either in the same site as the original cancer or at other sites in the bladder.
 These tumors are often treated the same way as the first tumor.
 But if the tumor keeps coming back, the patient may need a cystectomy (removal of the bladder) at some point.

-Cancers that recur in distant parts of the body can be harder to remove with surgery and might require other treatments, such as chemotherapy or radiation therapy.
+Cancers that recur in distant parts of the body can be harder to remove with surgery and might require other treatments, such as chemotherapy, immunotherapy, or radiation therapy.
 For more on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.